What Does It Mean When A Cat Head Bumps You?

 Usually, cats are purring and happy when they head bump, and they seem to get great enjoyment from the activity.
 It can be that cats are using it as a way of regulating their own emotions and self-soothing.
 When they leave their scent on you it helps them to feel safe, relaxed, and calm.

-Creating A Colony Scent
+Creating a Colony Scent

 Cats are extremely social despite also enjoying solitary time.
 Cats communicate with one another using body language and scent, so head bumping and mixing their scents within a group of cats can create a scent that is specific to their colony.